 The Family Medical Leave Act (FMLA) provides up to 12 weeks of unpaid, job-protected leave for eligible employees with certain medical needs, including substance addiction treatment.

 It’s important to remember that your job performance may be suffering more than you realize because of your addiction.
 While the ADA protects you from being fired or disciplined for seeking treatment for your condition and the FMLA protects your job for up to 12 weeks during treatment, these regulations do not protect you from being fired or disciplined for performance or conduct-related reasons.
 As such, impairments caused by your addiction may compromise your job.
 Treatment, however, does not, which is why it is imperative that you get the help you need before your addiction interferes with your ability to perform professionally.

-How Do I Get Time Off to Go to Treatment?
+How Do I Get Time Off to Go to Rehab?

 Once you have decided that you want to go to residential addiction treatment, tell Human Resources (HR) that you will need to take medical leave as soon as possible.
 Depending on the specific structure of your organization, your leave may be arranged directly through HR or through your employment-based disability insurer, and the organizing party can explain the next steps to you.
 Typically, a letter from your physician stating that you will need time off for medical purposes will suffice.
 This letter does not necessarily have to include details that specify addiction as the medical need.
 In some cases, supporting documentation may be requested, particularly if your leave is being covered by employer-provided disability insurance.

 Many alcoholics and drug addicts struggle to break through the walls of denial they set up to protect themselves from reality.
 But once they’re finally ready to admit they have a problem, they may still be reluctant to ask for help because they fear it will cost them their jobs.